PatrickJS/PatrickJS-starter/README.md

  │   │   └──bootstrap.ts                   * entry file for app
  │   │
- │   ├──public/                            * static assets are served here │   │   ├──lib/                           * static libraries
+ │   ├──public/                            * static assets are served here │   │   ├──favicon.ico                    * replace me with your own favicon.ico
- │   │   │   └──es6-shim.js                * ignore this file.
-This is needed to polyfill the browser to for ES6 features to similarly
- │   │   │
- │   │   ├──favicon.ico                    * replace me with your own favicon.ico
  │   │   ├──service-worker.js              * ignore this.
 Web App service worker that's not complete yet │   │   ├──robots.txt                     * for search engines to crawl your website